From happy customers

 Hands-on art for younger visitors

 Inspire the next generation of artists with Atelier’s children's workshop.
-Designed to complement the main exhibitions, the workshop offers hands-on activities, including digital drawing, storytelling, and animation creation.
-It’s the perfect way for kids to engage with themes from The Little Prince and Van Gogh’s works in a playful, educational setting.
+Designed to educate and entertain, the workshop offers hands-on activities, including digital drawing, storytelling, and animation creation.
+It’s the perfect way for kids to engage with themes from the exhibits in a playful setting.

 Top areas to explore in Atelier des Lumières